kubernetes/community/contributors/design-proposals/storage/data-source.md

 ### Design Details
 In the first Alphal version, we only support data source from Snapshot.
 So the expected Kind in DataSource has to be "VolumeSnapshot".
 In this case, provisioner should provision volume and populate data in one step.
 There is no need for external data populator yet.

 For other types of data sources that require external data populator, volume creation and data population are two seperate steps.
-Only when data is ready, PVC/PV can be marked as ready (Bound) so that users can start use them.
+Only when data is ready, PVC/PV can be marked as ready (Bound) so that users can start to use them.
 We are working on a seperate proposal to address this using similar idea from ["Pod Ready++"](https://github.com/kubernetes/community/blob/master/keps/sig-network/0007-pod-ready%2B%2B.md).

 Note: In order to use this data source feature, user/admin needs to update to the new external provisioner which can recognize snapshot data source.
-Otherwise, data source will be ignoed and an empty volume will be created
+Otherwise, data source will be ignored and an empty volume will be created

 ## Use cases
 * Use snapshot to backup data: Alice wants to take a snapshot of her Mongo database, and accidentally delete her tables, she wants to restore her volumes from the snapshot.